vgjangsoo/Cards-Against-the-Internet/QUESTION.md

 •	Kids, I don’t need drugs to get high.
 I’m high on ____.
 •	During sex, I like to think about ____.
 •	How did I lose my virginity?
 •	In the new Disney Channel Original Movie, Hannah Montana struggles with ____ for the first time.
-•	What give me uncontrollable gas?
 •	What made my first kiss so awkward?
-•	Why can’t I sleep at night?
 •	Daddy, why is mommy crying?
 •	A romantic, candlelit dinner would be incomplete without ____.
 •	What is Batman’s guilty pleasure?